Monato Esprit: Setting

 The game takes place in Monato Esprit, a magical world where the dreams of the innocent have created a paradise of imagination.
 Monato Esprit is maintained by the Basileus Crystal, which focuses the energy of moonlight to power the world.
 Dreamers are ushered into the world by the radiance of the crystal to become Archons, a race of humanoids with wings.
 Archons have built great civilizations throughout the dreamworld and enjoyed a golden age of peace and prosperity.

 A short time before the setting of the game, a dark presence descended upon Monato Esprit and infected the Basileus Crystal, allowing Nightmares to manifest in the dreamworld.
 Nightmares corrupted the harmless plants and creatures of Monato Esprit and turned them into monsters.
 The Archons must now rise against these monsters to protect their fragile paradise.

-Players begin the game as a young dreamer who enters Monato Esprit for the first time.
-After receiving tutorial missions from several helpful Archons, the player can teleport to Isildra, the first city in the game.
-From that point, the player is free to adventure through the world as he or she wishes.
+Players began the game as a young dreamer who enters Monato Esprit for the first time.
+After receiving tutorial missions from several helpful Archons, the player could teleport to Isildra, the first city in the game.
+From that point, the player was free to adventure through the world as he or she wishes.

 Zones

-The world of Monato Esprit is divided into zones, which come in three categories: cities, countryside, and instance dungeons.
-City zones are urban settlements created by the Archons.
-They feature a large number of friendly NPCs and are completely free of monsters.
-Within city zones, players can receive and complete quests without fear of attack.
-Cities also serve as convenient meeting grounds for parties and guilds.
-Countryside zones are wilder areas of the world that have become infested with nightmares.
-Some countryside zones feature small Archon settlements with friendly NPCs, but these areas are not safe from monster attacks.
-Instance dungeons are special areas separated from the main world and can only be accessed through a gatekeeper.
-While inside an instance dungeon, characters' maps do not function, forcing players to find their own way through the maze.
-The objective for each dungeon is to find and defeat its boss.
-Although these areas are generically known as "dungeons", they come in a variety of visual styles, from catacombs to sunny forests.
+The world of Monato Esprit was divided into zones, which come in three categories: cities, countryside, and instance dungeons.
+City zones were urban settlements created by the Archons.
+They featured a large number of friendly NPCs and were completely free of monsters.
+Within city zones, players could receive and complete quests without fear of attack.
+Cities also served as convenient meeting grounds for parties and guilds.
+Countryside zones were wilder areas of the world that had become infested with nightmares.
+Some countryside zones featured small Archon settlements with friendly NPCs, but these areas were not safe from monster attacks.
+Instance dungeons were special areas separated from the main world and could only be accessed through a gatekeeper.
+While inside an instance dungeon, characters' maps did not function, forcing players to find their own way through the maze.
+The objective for each dungeon was to find and defeat its boss.
+Although these areas were generically known as "dungeons", they came in a variety of visual styles, from catacombs to sunny forests.

 Crystals

-The world of Monato Esprit is powered by Crystals, which provide magical benefits to characters who stand near them.
-Red crystals heal hit points, blue crystals restore mana, and yellow crystals restore both.
-Because characters' hit points and mana do not naturally regenerate over time, crystals are a valuable resource for characters who are short on potions.
+The world of Monato Esprit was powered by Crystals, which provided magical benefits to characters who stand near them.
+Red crystals healed hit points, blue crystals restored mana, and yellow crystals restored both.
+Because characters' hit points and mana did not naturally regenerate over time, crystals were a valuable resource for characters who are short on potions.